The Clear Edge

 His process: no pre-call questionnaire, first 20 minutes explaining his background, next 15 minutes walking through three confusing service packages, final 10 minutes with a weak close.

-We rebuilt it: pre-call form (5 questions), first 5 minutes build rapport, next 20 minutes diagnostic questions, following 15 minutes present ONE clear solution, final 5 minutes direct ask.
+We rebuilt it: pre-call form (5 questions), first 5 minutes to build rapport, following 20 minutes for diagnostic questions, following 15 minutes to present ONE clear solution, final 5 minutes for a direct ask.

 Close rate: 18% → 41% over 8 weeks.